ai-dialogue-facilitator/.github/profile/README.md

 <pre>
   AI Dialog Facilitator performs the following tasks:
     * Formulates tasks for the AI model(s) used by the company, ensuring a reasonable expectation of success.
-    * Collects and organizes materials and data to provide descriptive context to, and documented precedents for interactions with the company’s AI.
+    * Collects and organizes materials and data to provide descriptive context for interactions with the company’s AI.
     * Recommends the appropriate form of interaction with AI for each task, such as one-on-one dialogue, group conversation with AI, or multilateral conversation involving multiple copies of AI with adversarial instructions and one or more humans.